Ainbo: Spirit of the Amazon: Plot

-After a difficult travel to Pelejo's volcano, Ainbo returns to the tribe with the dagger, but she finds there a new trouble.
+After a difficult travel to Pelejo's volcano, Ainbo returns to the tribe with the dagger.
+But she finds there a new trouble.
 Atok and Zumi met DeWitt, who claimed to be a botanist, and brought him to Candámo after he promised to cure their illnesses and the curse in exchange for the gold found on their lands.
 Recognizing him as the Yacuruna, Ainbo tries to warn Zumi, but they argue about it and Zumi banishes her from their tribe.
 Still, Atok witnesses DeWitt brainwashing Zumi and Huarinka with his powers, so he realizes Ainbo was right all along and joins forces with her.
 The two use the dagger and summon the spirit of Ainbo's mother, Lizeni, who gives them a blessed arrow that can stop the Yacuruna.
 The girl also learns Atok loved her mother, but she did not reciprocate and he became bitter as a result.

 Lizeni stops the mining company and confronts the Yacuruna while he is taking over the tribe, revealing him to be actually an evil spirit possessing a man named Will.
 The Yacuruna unleash his powers, holds Zumi hostage, and builds a gigantic mechanical scorpion with his company's bulldozers, which he uses to attack Ainbo and Atok.
-Though insecure due to her lack of talent with the bow, Ainbo finds her confidence with Lizeni's helps and manages to hit the Yacuruna with the arrow, vanquishing the spirit and freeing Will and Zumi.
+Though insecure due to her lack of talent with the bow, Ainbo finds her confidence with Lizeni's help and manages to hit the Yacuruna with the arrow, vanquishing the spirit and freeing Will and Zumi.
 It is revealed Will is Ainbo's father, and after reuniting with his family and receiving from Atok the promise to raise Ainbo, Lizeni and Will depart to the spirit world.
 Mending their friendship, Ainbo and Zumi promise to lead the tribe to a new future.